tekanoma/GoStreamRecord/README.md

 # GoRecordurbate WebUI

+Readme is incomplete and will be completely refactored at a later point.
+Still relevant tho.

+Checkput the API doc for info on how to use the api.
 ## Intro
 A golang version of recordurbate with some differences.
 One key difference is that this doesent use a deamon, but instead runs a webserver (Web UI).
 It can instead be compiled into a binary file and started as a service, docker container or whatever you prefer.